 No one wants to see foreign nations meddling in our politics.
 But don’t be bamboozled by the fanfare over this criminal complaint.
 Federal officials claim going after Khusyaynova is part of a necessary crackdown because propaganda machines like hers “undermine confidence in our democratic institutions” and mislead voters.

 Truth is, these officials are grandstanding.
 Their charges will go nowhere.
-Khusyaynova, an accountant who manages financial transactions for the conspirators, resides in St. Petersburg, Russia, and there is no That means she’ll never go to trial.
+Khusyaynova, an accountant who manages financial transactions for the conspirators, resides in St. Petersburg, Russia, and there is no extradition treaty with Russia.
+That means she’ll never go to trial.
 What a waste of taxpayers’ money for investigators and lawyers with no end game.
 It’s a Justice Department vanity project.

 Officials are wildly overstating the impact of foreign propaganda operations like Khusyaynova’s on voters.
 The impact is minuscule.
 Twitter’s lawyer told the Senate Judiciary Committee that Russian tweets “represented a very small fraction of the overall activity on Twitter in the ten week period preceding the 2016 election.”
 How small?
 Less than two one-hundredths of a percent (0.016%) of the total accounts on Twitter at the time, and one percent of overall election related Tweets.
 In short, Russians added nothing more than a tiny whisper to the overall political clamor.
 These numbers disprove the myth that Russian interference won the election for Trump.

 The Twitter data also show that Russian meddlers merely amplify what Americans are already posting — rather than saying anything new.
 The tweets feed existing prejudices.
 So what’s the point?
 To “sow discord,” the Justice Department argues.
 The tweets span the ideological spectrum, pro-Trump and anti-Trump, for and against gun control, for and against securing the border.